paddysplace/paddysblog-v3/_drafts/what-is-motivation.md

 So here I sit.
 Thinking of all the jobs I should be doing.
 All the chores around the house.
 It's not laziness stopping me.
 It's something else.

+Motivation is an in-house job; it begins and ends with you.
+Even if you fail to realize it, motivation is something you can control, an internal job.
+No one gets to determine your level of motivation.
+You need to take responsibility for your motivation – every second, every minute, hourly and daily.

 Accountability buddy

 Apps for motivation